 (l) For a well located or to be located within the designated service area of a wholly or partially groundwater-based retail public utility or other public water system, either (i) documentation that the utility system is unable to provide service to the applicant for the intended use, or alternatively, (ii) the actual distances from the proposed well to the existing wells serving the utility that are in the same Aquifer Management Zone as the proposed well, if they are within two miles of the proposed well.

-(m) A hydrogeological testing report that conforms to the appropriate tier of testing under the District’s Guidelines for Aquifer Testing and Hydrogeological Reports and is acceptable to the District.
+(m) A hydrogeological testing report that conforms to the appropriate tier of testing under the District’s Guidelines for Aquifer Testing and Hydrogeological Reports (see Rule 3.4(A)(4)) and is acceptable to the District.
 Other state and local jurisdictions may have other specific requirements, some of which may be more prescriptive or stringent for certain wells in certain locations.
 Applicants must comply with these additional state and local requirements separately from complying with District Rules.

 (n) Water chemistry data for the following parameters in the well’s groundwater: Conductivity, or total dissolved solids.
 Other state and local jurisdictions may have other specific requirements, some of which may be more prescriptive or stringent for certain wells in certain locations.
 Applicants must comply with these additional state and local requirements separately from complying with District Rules.